BroadcomMFD/test4z/supportive_cases/zos-connect/README.md

        cd ../supportive_cases/zos-connect/

 3. Navigate to src/test/zosConnectSample and change the values of mainDataset and copybook to reflect your environment.
-We are using the CICS Catalog Manager example application. (stuff from IBM, do we mention that? dunno)
+We are using the CICS Catalog Manager example application.

 # Run the Samples